-Wildfires: Traffic collision sparks California blaze
+Out West, blistering hot spell undercuts firefighters

 The Utah Division of Forestry, Fire and State Lands said Sunday that 1,140 personnel were now fighting the massive Brian Head Fire that started June 17.

-The fire has burned 42,800 acres and is just 10% contained with the agency estimating that it will take until July 15 to get it fully under control.
+The fire has burned 43,436 acres and is just 10% contained, with the agency estimating that it will take until July 15 to get it fully under control.

-However, it said weather conditions had improved Sunday, leading to minimal growth on the fire's perimeter.

-It had been "a good day for firefighters, who were able to have success securing areas of particular concern, including the many structures affected by the Brian Head Fire," Incident Commander Tim Roide said.

 At least 13 homes and eight outbuildings have been destroyed in the ski town, which sits near the Dixie National Forest in the southern part of the state.